AcademySoftwareFoundation/opencue.io/README.md

     git submodule update --init --recursive
     ```

-1. Run the npm command to install any required Node.js dependencies:
+5. Run the npm command to install any required Node.js dependencies:

     ```
     npm install
     ```

+6. Install `AutoPrefixer` to parse the CSS files.

+    ```shell
+   sudo npm install -D --save autoprefixer
+     ```

+7. Install `PostCSS` so that the site build can create the final CSS assets.

+    ```shell
+   sudo npm install -D --save postcss-cli
+     ```

-1. Run the `hugo` command to verify the installation steps were successful:
+8. Run the `hugo` command to verify the installation steps were successful:

     ```
     hugo